Boris Johnson privately warned Dominic Raab of his conduct during the Prime Minister's report - ExBulletin

 It has been a week since Mr Raab was questioned by Mr Tolley, indicating that the official investigation may be drawing to a close.

-Several sources with knowledge of the investigation told the PA news agency that the deputy prime minister was questioned by the lead lawyer.
+Several sources with knowledge of the investigation claim that the deputy prime minister was questioned by the lead lawyer.

 Dozens of witnesses, including senior department officials, reportedly spoke to the inquest, which could determine Mr. Raab’s political fate.